shahuiz/shahuiz.github.io/_pages/cv.md

 ---
-layout: cv
+layout: none
-permalink: /cv/
 title: cv
-nav: true
+nav: false
-nav_order: 5
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: on construction
 toc:
   sidebar: left
 ---